Using Language Servers

 - In the Executable field, enter the path to the language server executable.

 - In the Arguments field, enter any required command line arguments.
+Select Variables to use variables as arguments.

 To remove language servers from the list, select Delete.